Questions You Need To Ask Before You Get Engaged

 The first should be easy.
 The second is more challenging and requires a little thought.
 But even before I ask those, there is a very personal question:

-This question is essential.
-Are you sure?
-Once you get engaged, the relationship goes public.
-People in your world will ask you questions.
-People will want to know your story and ask, “How do you know?”
-How did you meet each other?
-When did you know it was love?
+This question is not just important, it's crucial.
+Are you absolutely sure?
+Once you get engaged, the relationship becomes public knowledge.
+People in your circle will start asking questions.
+They'll want to hear your story and inquire, “How do you know?”
+How did you two meet?
+When did you realize it was love?
 How do you know this person is the one?
 How do you know you are ready to get married?
-Guys often get the joking question, “Are you sure you are ready to settle down?” or “She’s the one, eh?”
+Guys often get the teasing question, “Are you sure you are ready to settle down?” or “She’s the one, eh?”

-Once you get to a year, some things appear as habits, patterns, and issues.
-The shine gives way to the reality of who the person is.
-Ideally, the more you see, the more you like it.
-You are not falling in love with a flawless person but loving someone despite their flaws.
-Or it is the realization that two flawed people can make a great couple.
-Two years give you time to see them at work and play, with friends and family, in good situations and challenges.
+Once you reach a certain point in your relationship, certain things start to appear as habits, patterns, and issues.
+The initial charm gives way to the reality of who your partner truly is.
+Ideally, the more you see, the more you appreciate it.
+You're not falling in love with a perfect person, but learning to love someone despite their flaws.
+It's the understanding that two flawed individuals can form a wonderful couple.
+Two years provide the necessary time to witness them in various scenarios, with friends and family, in good times and challenges.

 While two years is the relationship baseline, I like to see couples date for a while before getting engaged.
 What is the difference between dating for two years and being engaged for one year vs. dating for one year and being engaged for two?
-Technically nothing, but engagement tends to pull people away from the relationship and more towards event planning.
+Technically, nothing, but engagement pulls people away from the relationship and more towards event planning.
 My general recommendation is to date for at least two years before getting engaged.
 On the other hand, my follow-up recommendation is don’t stay engaged forever, either.
+Long engagements tend to leave the couple in limbo.

 Recent studies have shown that the human brain does not reach full developmental maturity until around 25.
 One study suggests three developmental categories: